jina-ai/finetuner/README.md

 <!-- start support-pitch -->
 ## Support

-- Take a look at the [step by step](https://ft-docs-polish--jina-docs.netlify.app/2_step_by_step/) documentation for an overview of how the Finetuner Client works.
+- Take a look at the [step by step](https://ft-docs-polish--jina-docs.netlify.app/2_step_by_step/) documentation for an overview of how Finetuner works.
 - Get started with our example use-cases in the [Finetuner in action](https://ft-docs-polish--jina-docs.netlify.app/3_finetuner_in_action/) section.
 - Use [Discussions](https://github.com/jina-ai/finetuner/discussions) to talk about your use cases, questions, and support queries.